RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 7. Restart the system.

-8. Test the basic ROCm installation.

-9. After restarting the system, run the following commands to verify that the ROCm installation is successful.
+8. After restarting the system, run the following commands to verify that the ROCm installation is successful.
 If you see your GPUs listed by both commands, the installation is considered successful.

 ::

      /opt/rocm/bin/rocminfo
      /opt/rocm/opencl/bin/x86_64/clinfo

-Note: To run the ROCm programs more efficiently, add the ROCm binaries in your PATH.
+Note: To run the ROCm programs, add the ROCm binaries in your PATH.

 ::